-- You see the object that causes fear and experience severe anxiety.
+- You see the object that causes fear and experience anxiety.

-- Your fear is now reinforced – your brain tells yourself that it really IS something that you should fear, and you become more likely to fear the object next time.
+- Your fear is now reinforced – your brain is convinced that your response is justified.
+That it really IS something that you should fear.
+This reinforcement causes you to become more likely to fear the object or event next time.

-Fear causes more fear, because fear tells yourself that you're right to fear it.
+Fear causes more fear because fear tells your mind that you're right to fear it.
 Your brain convinces you that you must be afraid of something very real, because otherwise why would you experience that much fear?
 In the end, every time you encounter your phobia (even if it's just in a dream), your fear of that stimulus becomes even more pronounced.

 How Common is it to Experience a Phobia?

 It may also be hard to diagnose specific phobias because the person may be suffering from other anxiety disorders.
-When other anxiety disorders are present, the "phobia" may really be the result of other anxieties, and if you can reduce those disorders, the hardest parts of living with the phobia should go away with them.
-Check out the chart below.
-You'll see a simplified way to get an idea of your anxiety:
+When other anxiety disorders are present, the "phobia" may be the result of other anxieties, and if you can reduce those disorders, the hardest parts of living with the phobia should go away with them.

 What Treatment is There For Specific Phobias?